IBM-Cloud/techxchange-labs/docs/vmwlab-1558/README.md

-# Deploy your first application to IBM Cloud in 3 clicks
+# Deep dive into VMware Cloud Foundation as a Service, migrate, backup and network connectivity.

 Learn about VMware Cloud Foundation as a service (VCFaaS) on IBM Cloud: